 Mr. Higby is the Vice President of Revenue at Doane Advisory Services.
 Mr.Higby has over a decade of professional experience in consulting, commodity research, and agribusiness sales.
 Riley’s career incudes time with AgStar Financial Services and Informa Economics where he has worked with more than 150 clients on a variety of strategic and consulting endeavors.
 Mr. Higby grew up on a commercial cattle operation in western Idaho and earned his bachelor’s and master’s degrees in Agricultural Economics from the University of Idaho.

-Margo Dill Balinski is Doane’s editorial assistant and client services manager with over 13 years of experience in writing and editing.
-Since joining Doane in 2015, her responsibilities include creating and editing publications, fulfilling reports, collecting data, writing articles, managing digital and social media and providing personal support to clients.
+Margo Dill Balinski is Doane’s Managing Editor and Client Services Manager with 15 years of experience in writing and editing.
+Since joining Doane in 2015, her responsibilities include creating and editing publications, fulfilling reports, collecting data, writing articles, managing digital and social media, working with the Doane portal and providing personal support to clients.
 Margo has a BS in English and an MAE in elementary education from Truman State University in Kirksville, MO.
 She lives in St. Louis.

 Jim Wyckoff is a consultant for Doane Advisory Services, often contributing his expertise in technical analysis and market psychology.
 He has spent over 30 years involved full-time with the stock, financial, currency and commodity markets.
 For 17 of these years, he was a financial journalist with the FWN newswire service.
 Jim received his undergraduate degree from Iowa State University.
 He studied journalism and economics and currently resides at Lake Panorama, Iowa.